 Promising Benefits of RBAC on Canines

 The immune system of humans and canines are closely related.
-Canines have been studied as better models of immune therapy for humans compared to the use of mice.
+Canines have been studied as better animal models of immune therapy for humans compared to the use of mice.
+In previous studies, mice injected with immune modulators have provided important insights, and similar approaches in canines have helped to further our understanding.
 Studies have revealed that there are phenotypic and functional similarities between NK cells of humans and canines.
-Canine immune markers that are needed to enhance NK function are also similar to those seen in humans.
+Canine immune markers that are needed to enhance NK function are also similar to those seen in humans, and these markers are often presented on the cell surface and assessed using peripheral blood samples.
 Since there are similarities between human and canine immune systems, there is a potential benefit in the use of RBAC among canines.
-RBAC is a promising and untapped resource that could promote immune and overall health among canines.*
+RBAC is a promising and untapped resource that could promote immune and overall health among canines.
+It is important to note that ethical research involving animal models, including canines, requires a permit number to ensure regulatory compliance.

-Rice bran arabinoxylan compound (RBAC) is a functional food that has been shown to have a wide range of anti-inflammatory and immune modulating effects.
+Rice bran arabinoxylan compound (RBAC) is a recently developed functional food that has been shown to have a wide range of inflammation management and immune modulating effects.
 It is a modified rice bran composed of polysaccharides called arabinoxylan hemicelluloses that has been treated enzymatically with Shiitake mushroom extract.
 This potent biological response modifier stimulates immune cells particularly Natural Killer (NK) Cells and T and B lymphocytes to improve overall health.
+In studies evaluating immune modulation, antibody titers and humoral immune response are important measures to determine the effects of RBAC.
 The increase in NK cell activity and other immune modulating effects has been linked to improvement of symptoms such as constipation, diarrhea and joint pains which are seen in chronic illnesses.* Indeed, NK cells play a major role by being the first line of defense of the immune system*.
-RBAC is able to improve immune health by its ability to increase NK cell activity.*
+RBAC is able to improve immune health by its ability to increase NK cell activity.* The protective efficacy of RBAC in canines may also contribute to improved health outcomes, including reduced morbidity and better management of chronic symptoms.

 RBAC is available as PeakImmune4 through Daiwa Health Development in the US.